 Things To Do at Craters of the Moon

-Craters of the Moon is a pretty large park but the actual parts that you can visit and access without a backcountry permit are fairly small and compact.
+Even though Craters of the Moon is a pretty large park, the part you can access without a backcountry permit are fairly small and compact.
 Here’s a few things to do while visiting Craters of the Moon National Monument.

 Robert Limbert Visitor Center

-Your first stop in Craters of the Moon National Monument should be the Robert Limbert Visitor Center.
+Craters of the Moon National Monument only has one entrance.
+At that entrance, your first stop should be the Robert Limbert Visitor Center.
 Here, you can pick up the super important park map, see some cool interpretive info, including a park movie and get a permit for any backcountry hiking or cave exploring you plan on doing.
 Of course, the rangers are always there and willing to help with any questions you might have.

 Southerner Says: The park is open every day but the visitor center is not.
 Check nps.gov for changing seasonal hours.